Brushing and Flossing a Child's Teeth

 Start caring for your child's teeth as soon as you see the first baby (primary) tooth.
 Some tips on dental care for a child include the following:

 - Clean your baby's first teeth with a clean piece of gauze, a terry cloth washcloth, or a soft-bristled baby toothbrush at least once a day.
-You may use one of the commercial "baby toothpastes" available for infants who are at least 5 months old.
-"Baby toothpastes" do not contain fluoride.

 - Brush your child's teeth once or twice a day.
 It's dangerous if your child swallows too much fluoride.
 When your doctor or dentist says it's okay, use only a pea-sized amount of toothpaste and have your child spit out extra toothpaste.
 Keep all fluoride products, such as toothpastes and mouthwashes, away from your child.
 Too much fluoride may be toxic and can stain a child's teeth.